Frequently Asked Questions

 Learn more about our Jira integration features.

-How does team management work in ScrumJam Pro?
+How does team management work in ScrumJam?

 What are private rooms in ScrumJam?